-New homes have recently been built at the southern approach to the centre by the Pershore Road canal bridge, and at Fordhouse Lane permission has been granted for development of 101 homes and improved public access to the River Rea valley.
-Stirchley will become one of south Birmingham's most important sustainable and vibrant District Centres, offering shops, cafes, restaurants and spaces for local markets and events.
-With major development sites available and other opportunities for investment, there is potential for positive change.
+New homes have recently been built at the southern approach to the centre by the Pershore Road canal bridge, and at Fordhouse Lane with a development of 101 homes and improved public access to the River Rea valley.
+Stirchley will become one of south Birmingham's most important sustainable and vibrant district centres, offering shops, cafes, restaurants and spaces for local markets and events.
+With major development sites available and other opportunities for investment, there is potential for positive change to the local environment, including incorporating sustainable design and multifunctional green infrastructure that can help the centre mitigate the effects of climate change and adapt to changes in the natural environment.